h5py/h5py/docs/high/group.rst

             following choices: `alloc`, write fill value before writing application data values or when the dataset is created; `never`, never write fill value; `ifset`, write fill value if it is defined.
-            Default to `alloc` for chunked storage, `ifset` for contiguous storage.
+            Default to `ifset`, which is the default of HDF5 library.
 If the whole dataset is going to be written by the application, setting this to `never` can avoid unnecessary writing of fill value and potentially improve performance.

         :keyword track_times: Enable dataset creation timestamps (**T**/F).